mahlenmorris/VCVRack/Memory.md

 ![Depict Example](images/DepictExample.png)
 Depict's display has a few parts to it, shown here:
 * The grey center spine shows the peak amplitudes for both the left and right channels of audio data within the Memory, with the left channel extending from the white centerline to the left, and the white channel extending from the white centerline to the right.
 * The number at the top left displays the current scaling level; in this case, indicating that a line reaching all the way to the edge would be at 5V.
-This display autoscales up and down to ensure that the highest value in the data is visible (up to 50V).
+This display auto scales up and down to ensure that the highest value in the data is visible (up to 50V).
 * The waveform is drawn from beginning (the 0.0V position voltage at the bottom) to end (the 10.0V position voltage at the top).
 These position voltages are meaningful to the SET, INITIAL, and CURRENT values in Embellish and Ruminate, and the POSITION in Fixation.
 * **Ruminate** playback heads start from the left-hand edge and are drawn to the right, in the color of the light on its corresponding module.
 The left-to-right position of the line suggests the position within the ensemble where Ruminate is located.
 Note how the end point of the blue Ruminate line is in the middle, much as the blue Ruminate is in the middle of the ensemble.
 * **Fixation** playback heads are short lines not connected to either edge, in the color of the light on its corresponding module.
 The left-to-right position of the line suggests the position within the ensemble where Fixation is located.
 Note how the position of the yellow Fixation line is to the right, much as the yellow Fixation is the right-most module in the ensemble.